roryp/reliable-web-app-pattern-java-workshop/Part6-Operational-Excellence/README.md

 # Operational Excellence

 Proseware aims for a 99.9% service level objective to ensure reliability and availability.
 Operational excellence in cloud applications involves monitoring, diagnostics, and recovery strategies.
 In the production environment, we adopt a multi-region deployment approach with manual rerouting to a secondary region during unexpected downtimes.
-This ensures continuous operation and a minimum 99.9% service-level objective.
-This section demonstrates how these foundational practices can be expanded into comprehensive monitoring and operational strategies to handle larger-scale operations and more complex scenarios.
+This approach ensures continuous operation and maintains a minimum 99.9% service-level objective.

 ![Multi region](images/front-door-origin-group.png)